ruben-david-roy/Voice-To-Color/README.md

 The application listens for a voice input once the user clicks anywhere on the webpage.
 After processing the voice input, it changes the background Color to the recognized Color name.

-## Prerequisites

-Since this is a static website, there are no prerequisites or installations required.
-Simply clone the repository and open `index.html` in your browser.

 ## Full List of Colors

 You can find the full list of supported colors [here](COLORS.md).